June 23, 2018

 9. Don’t worry about things that haven’t happened yet.

 All that stress might be devoted to something that might not even be worth all that stress.
-So save that energy for something more productive (repeating to myself “we’ll cross that bridge when or if we even get there” has saved me a ton of grief).
+So save that energy for something more productive (repeating to myself “we’ll cross that bridge of despair when or if we even get there” has saved me a ton of grief).

 10. Take productive and quality time off.